-No matter where you may be when you are a Realtor, people love to talk about real estate.
-Everyone has a story and I have learned to listen with an open mind since each real estate market is unique, has it’s own frustrations, and wishful thinking.
-And when I chime in with recent experiences in the Vienna real estate market, they always comment how lucky I am to work where there is so much activity.
+No matter where you maybe when you are a Realtor, people love to talk about real estate.
+Everyone has a story and I have learned to listen with an open mind since each real estate market is unique, has its own frustrations, and wishful thinking.
+And when I chime in with recent experiences in the Vienna real estate market, they always comment on how lucky I am to work where there is so much activity.

 People love to talk “real estate”

 While I was walking down the beach in Rhode Island with a childhood friend who lives north of Boston, he told me that they had “had” their home on the market but didn’t even have any low-ball offers, so, they decided to take it off the market.
 It was apparent that the house is now too big and they can downsize, but one of their biggest issues is the annual property taxes.
 “They are ridiculous!” my buddy exclaimed.
 When I discussed our real estate tax rate in Fairfax County Virginia, and the extra Town of Vienna real estate tax, it was obvious that my taxes are less than half of what he paid.

 Another childhood friend that I spoke with on the beach now lives in Steamboat Springs, Colorado and has been a real estate broker there for fifteen years.
 Steamboat has a reputation as a fantastic ski resort which means there are plenty of “second home” home

 buyers and sellers.
 His comment that he was bummed out because he had become a broken record with his clients, repeating “you need to adjust the price” every time they spoke.
 It seems that the luxury second home market there has been a little slow over the past two years.
 When I discussed how the real estate market has been stable here and that the inventory of homes for sale in Vienna has dropped primarily because employment remains strong, it was obvious that we were talking about two completely different markets.